 1. Troops were prepared for battle

-Most people think pillboxes were constructed in the Second World War but in fact they were originally built to counter fears of invasion in vulnerable areas during the First World War.
+Most people think pillboxes were constructed in the Second World War, but they were originally built to counter fears of invasion in vulnerable areas during the First World War.

 3. 700,000 women entered the workforce

-During the war women increasingly entered the previously male-dominated industries.
-By the end of the war around 700,000 were employed in metals and chemical works, the majority producing munitions.
+By the war’s end, around 700,000 were employed in metals and chemical works, the majority producing munitions.
 One very visible effect of this change was the growing acceptability of trousers as an item of women’s clothing.

 5. Tanks were first used at the Battle of the Somme